Power of Counting by Nonuniform Families of Polynomial-Size Finite Automata: Background and New Approach

-A series of recent studies along the line of Sakoda and Sipser \cite{SS78} has made a steady progress on the theory of nonuniform polynomial state complexity.
-A main purpose of this work is therefore to enrich the field of nonuniform polynomial state complexity by exploring the roles of ``counting'' made by nonuniform finite automata families.

-As nonuniform polynomial state complexity analogues of $\sharpp$ and $\gapp$, we introduce two function classes $\onesharp$ and $\onegap$.
-Unlike $\sharpp$ and $\gapp$, these classes are, in fact, collections of nonuniform families of ``partial'' functions whose values are ``defined'' only on predetermined domains.
-This actually matches the use of promise problems in, e.g., $\oned$ and $\onen$.
-With the use of such partial function families in $\onesharp$ and $\onegap$, we define $\oneu$, $\oneparity$, $\onecequal$, $\onesp$, and $\onep$, as nonuniform state complexity analogues of $\mathrm{UP}$, $\oplus\p$, $\cequalp$, $\mathrm{SPP}$, and $\mathrm{PP}$, respectively, although $\oneu$ and $\onep$ were already studied in \cite{Kap09,Kap12,Yam22a} from a completely different perspective.
-See Section \ref{sec:counting-class} for their precise definitions.

-As the main contribution of this work, we study the containments and separations among the aforementioned nonuniform polynomial state complexity classes.
-A key to the proofs of two main theorems of this work is a discovery of a close connection between nonuniform families of finite automata and one-tape linear-time Turing machines with linear-size advice.
-We further compare the complexity classes $\oneu$, $\onen$, and $\onep$ with the complexity classes $\onedpd$ and $\onenpd$ induced respectively by one-way deterministic and nondeterministic pushdown automata families \cite{Yam21}.
-In summary, Figure \ref{fig:class-separations} depicts the relationships among those complexity classes, shown in this work.
+As the main contributions of this work, we prove in Sections \ref{sec:relationship} and \ref{sec:relation-pushdown} the containments and separations among the aforementioned nonuniform (polynomial) state complexity classes.
+A key to the proofs of two main theorems (Theorems \ref{N-vs-cequal} and \ref{parity-vs-onep}) of this work is an exploitation of the aforementioned close connection between nonuniform families of finite automata and one-tape linear-time TMs with linear-size (Karp-Lipton style) advice, which is stated in Lemmas \ref{property-1cequal} and \ref{property-onep}.
+Many proofs of separation results among complexity classes exploit the fundamental properties of 1nfa's, in particular, one-way tape head move and the absence of memory space.

-Moreover, , we demonstrate in Section \ref{sec:functional-operation} closure and non-closure properties of functional operations for $\onesharp$.
-The separations of some of the nonuniform state complexity classes in Figure \ref{fig:class-separations} are used to prove these non-closure properties.
+We further compare the complexity classes $\oneu$, $\onen$, and $\onep$ with the complexity classes $\onedpd$ and $\onenpd$ induced respectively by one-way deterministic and nondeterministic pushdown automata families \cite{Yam21a}.
+In summary, Figure \ref{fig:class-separations} depicts the relationships among those nonuniform state complexity classes, shown in this work.
+These relationships are quite different from those of the corresponding one-tape linear-time complexity classes, shown in Figure \ref{fig:one-tape-figure}.

+In Section \ref{sec:functional-operation}, we further look into structural properties of $\onesharp$ and $\onegap$; in particular, closure properties under various functional operations (such as addition, subtraction, multiplication, and division).
+These closure properties were first studied by Ogiwara and Hemachandra \cite{OH93} for $\sharpp$ and $\gapp$.
+These closure properties of function classes are closely related to collapses of complexity classes of decision problems.
+By exploiting such relationships, we use the separation results of Section \ref{sec:relationship} among counting complexity classes of promise decision problems to verify the desired non-closure properties of $\onesharp$.